 Oh, these are acts of violence.

-There's been more hatred, there's been more bile and vile and visceral just absolute horrid behavior by all of these institutions now aligned against Donald Trump.
+There's been more hatred, there's been more bile and vile and visceral, just absolute horrid behavior by all of these institutions now aligned against Donald Trump.

-You've got to understand here the 99% of the mob, the media, what they have done, what they have said, the smears, lies, slander, besmirchment, libel, the never-ending every second minute hour of every day since Donald Trump came down that escalator with Melania Trump.
+You've got to understand here: the 99% of the mob, the media, what they have done, what they have said, the smears, lies, slander, besmirchment, libel, the never-ending, every second-minute hour of every day since Donald Trump came down that escalator with Melania Trump.

 It has been never-ending hatred against this president, never-ending conspiracy theories, never-ending hoaxes, never-ending attacks.

-The fact that Hillary manufactured this entire Russia narrative, And that they knew about it before it even started and didn't stop it, and it was a means for her to distract away from her subpoenaed emails that she erased and the hard drives that she cleaned with like a cloth called Bleach Bit and the hammers to her devices is unprecedented.
+And it was a means for her to distract away from her subpoenaed emails that she erased and the hard drives that she claimed with like a cloth called bleach bit and the hammers to her devices is unprecedented.

 And James Comey claiming amnesia the whole time is a lie.